pds-96/pds-96.github.io/content/authors/admin/_index.md

     url: https://www.hcltech.com/careers/global-engagement-management-program

 # Short bio (displayed in user profile at end of posts)
-bio: TO BE UPDATED - My research interests include control of autonomous systems, robotics, Mechatronics, Numerical Modeling and Simulation.
+bio: TO BE UPDATED - My interests include intersection of Deeptech and Business/strategy.

 # Interests to show in About widget
 /* interests: